sushiswap/sushi-docs/docs/Developers/Subgraphs/MasterChef/Queries.md

 This page provides some sample query examples to help get you started with the SushiSwap MasterChef subgraph.

-You can test any of the queries, or write your own, on the [SushiSwap Masterchef subgraph](https://thegraph.com/hosted-service/subgraph/sushiswap/master-chef).
+You can test any of the queries, or write your own, on the [SushiSwap MasterChef subgraph](https://thegraph.com/hosted-service/subgraph/sushiswap/master-chef).

 ## MasterChef

-This query gets the first 5 MasterChef pools that were deployed and returns their ID (pool address), bonus multiplier, end block for the multiplier, and the address of the user who deployed the pool.
+This query gets the first 5 MasterChefs that were deployed and returns their ID, bonus multiplier, end block for the multiplier, and the address of the user who deployed the pool.

 ```
 {